SACRAMENT OF THE SICK

 It is most important that on admission to hospital a patient (or his/her carers) inform the admission staff that they are Catholic.
 The hospital will not ask for this information, it is up to the patient to make it known and to make sure that a note is made.

-As of September 2018, Gloucester NHS no longer employ a catholic chaplain, so if you are Catholic and have been admitted to Cheltenham or Gloucester hospital, and require a chaplain IN AN EMERGENCY please ask the nursing staff to contact the CHAPLAINCY OFFICE at the hospital (or ring 03004 222 222 and ask for the Catholic Chaplain).
-Thank you.
+If you are Catholic and have been admitted to Cheltenham or Gloucester hospital, and require a chaplain IN AN EMERGENCY please ask the nursing staff to contact the CHAPLAINCY OFFICE at the hospital (or ring 03004 222 222 and ask for the Catholic Chaplain).